MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/users-and-groups/Set-UnifiedGroup.md

 Use the Set-UnifiedGroup cmdlet to modify Office 365 Groups in your cloud-based organization.
 To modify members, owners, and subscribers of Office 365 Groups, use the Add-UnifiedGroupLinks and Remove-UnifiedGroupLinks cmdlets.

+**IMPORTANT**: When using this cmdlet, you can't remove all the MOERA addresses of the group.
+There must be at least one MOERA address attached to a group at any given point of time.
+To learn more about MOERA addresses, see How the proxyAddresses attribute is populated in Azure AD (https://support.microsoft.com/en-gb/help/3190357/how-the-proxyaddresses-attribute-is-populated-in-azure-ad).

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-**IMPORTANT** When using this cmdlet, administrators can not remove all the MOERA addresses of a group.
-There has to be at least one MOERA address attached to a group at any given point of time.
-To learn more about MOERA addresses, see [How the proxyAddresses attribute is populated in Azure AD](https://support.microsoft.com/en-gb/help/3190357/how-the-proxyaddresses-attribute-is-populated-in-azure-ad).

 ## SYNTAX